magpiemodel/magpiemodel.github.io/_tutorials/t05_startRun.md

     automatically to unlock the model after a termination of a run.

 > **Exercise**: Stop the magpie run with `Crtl` + `C`.

-You will find the slides used in the 2024 workshop [here]("./assets/slides/Starting a MAgPIE run.pptx").